Education in Florida: Primary and secondary schools

-School districts are organized within county boundaries.
+School districts are organized within Florida's 67 county boundaries.
 Each school district has an elected Board of education which sets policy, budget, goals and approves expenditures.
 Management is the responsibility of a Superintendent of schools.

 The Florida Constitution allows districts to either elect the superintendent in a popular election (the default provision) or choose (via popular election) to allow the school board to appoint the superintendent.
 As of 2010, school boards in 25 districts (Alachua, Brevard, Broward, Charlotte, Collier, Duval, Flagler, Hernando, Hillsborough, Indian River, Lake, Lee, Manatee, Miami-Dade, Okeechobee, Orange, Osceola, Palm Beach, Pinellas, Polk, Saint Johns, Saint Lucie, Sarasota, Seminole, and Volusia) appointed the superintendent; the remaining districts elect their superintendent.

-In 2008, there were 619 secondary schools in the state.

 Education Week evaluated Florida's schools for 2010, fifth in the nation overall, with As for student testing, teacher accountability and progress on closing the achievement gap.
 It gave the state an F for per-pupil spending.

 In 2011, the liberal Center for American Progress stated that for half the states it studied, it found no correlation between spending and achievement after allowing for cost of living, and students living in poverty.
 The Center commended Florida as one of two states that provides annual school-level productivity evaluations which report to the public how well school funds are being spent at the local level.

 Florida's public-school revenue per student and spending per $1000 of personal income usually rank in the bottom 25 percent of U.S. states.
 Average teacher salaries rank near the middle of U.S. states.

-Florida public schools have consistently ranked in the bottom 25 percent of many national surveys and average test-score rankings before allowances for race are made.
+Florida public schools once consistently ranked in the bottom 25 percent of many national surveys and average test-score rankings before allowances for race are made.
 When allowance for race is considered, a 2007 US Government list of test scores shows Florida white fourth graders performed 13th in the nation for reading (232), 12th for math (250); while black fourth graders were 11th for math (225), 12th for reading (208).
 White eighth graders scored 30th for math (289) and 36th for reading (268).
 Neither score was considered statistically significant from average.
 Black eighth graders ranked 19th on math (259), 25th on reading (244).
+However, phonics-based education following the pattern of the Mississippi Miracle have corresponded with significant growth over the past fifteen years.

 In 2002, voters approved a constitutional amendment to limit class size in public schools starting in the 2010-11 school year from 18 in lower grades to 23 in high school.
 This was phased in by the legislature from 2003 to 2009, to promote compliance when the amendment took effect.
 As of March 2011, 28 school districts had failed to comply and owed fines, which were to be redistributed to districts that were in compliance.